soi-20/brains/_pages/wiredin.md

 # Table of Contents

 * Preface.
 Wired in Haskell
+* Chp.
+Future of Programming and Haskell

 #### Basic

 * Chp.
 Setup and Install
 * Chp.
-Hello Haskell
+Build a JSON API Server and a crawler
 * Chp.
-JSON API Server
-* Chp.
-Defining
+Define Haskell

 #### Structures and Patterns